-- CSH worked with the Implementation Team to update need and financial projections for the 2019 Community Action Plan. - Outline the total need for short-term interventions and permanent housing options. - Process - Reviewed available 2022 and 2023 data on persons who are currently experiencing homelessness and persons who are newly entering the homelessness system - Tested and updated assumptions used in the 2019 Action Plan - Present draft data and final recommendations report to inform the Community Action Plan targets
+- CSH worked with the Implementation Team and committee partners to update need and financial projections for the 2019 Community Action Plan. - Outline the total need for short-term interventions and permanent housing options. - Process - Reviewed available 2022 and 2023 data on persons who are currently homeless and persons who are newly entering the homeless system - Tested and updated assumptions used in the 2019 plan - Present draft data and final recommendations report to inform the Community Action Plan targets